-Prior to taking over the reins last season, Phillips served as the top assistant coach of the Flames since 2005.
-During his tenure, UIC advanced to three straight NCAA tournaments between 2006-2008.
-This included back-to-back Sweet 16 runs and an unprecedented trip to the Elite Eight in 2007.
+Prior to taking over the head coaching reins in 2010, Phillips served as the top assistant coach of the Flames since 2005.
+During his tenure, UIC advanced to three straight NCAA tournaments between 2006-2008, including back-to-back Sweet 16 runs and an unprecedented trip to the Elite Eight in 2007.
 The Flames also achieved their greatest national rankings during Phillips' UIC career, including a school-best No. 4 ranking in 2008.

 Phillips began his coaching career as an assistant at his alma mater, Indiana University, in 2000.
 He helped the Hoosiers advance to three College Cups while on staff, winning a national championship in 2004 before heading to UIC.
 The Indiana Hoosiers also made a pair of trips to the College Cup during his playing career from 1991-94.

-Phillips is very active in the soccer community, serving as a clinician for "America Scores Chicago," a soccer league with the purpose of providing boys and girls with an alternative to spending after-school time on the streets.
-His players are also active in the organization, serving as coaches, while helping the program secure better equipment.
+In addition to his work at UIC, Phillips is very active in the soccer community, serving as a clinician for "America Scores Chicago," a soccer league with the purpose of providing boys and girls with an alternative to spending after-school time on the streets, and Urban Initiatives, a nonprofit for kids in the Chicago Public Schools that runs health, education and character development programming.
+His players are also active in the organizations, serving as coaches, clinicians and role models.

 Phillips graduated with a bachelor's degree in Public Policy from Indiana in 1994, and earned his Master's in Sport Management from IU in 2002.

-UIC is a family affair for Phillips, as his wife Allison works for the University Office of Development.
-The family currently resides in Logan Square.
+UIC is a family affair for Phillips, as his wife Allison works for UIC's Office of Development.
+The family currently resides in the West Bucktown neighborhood.